fgauna12/fgauna12.github.io/_posts/2020-03-05-installing-linkerd-using-azure-devops.md

 ### Installing Linkerd

-Define some pipeline variables.
-We'll define a variable for the version of Linkerd we'll use.
+First, define a pipeline variable for the version of Linkerd to use.

 ```yaml
 variables: